 Sepsis is a serious condition, with significant medicolegal risk.
-Dr Pallavi Bradshaw, Education Services Lead (UK) at Medical Protection, looks at where the risk lies
+Dr Dawn McGuire, Medicolegal Consultant at Medical Protection, looks at where the risk lies.

 Over the years at Medical Protection, we have seen thousands of cases related to sepsis, with a poor outcome resulting in action being taken against the institutions and healthcare workers involved.

-Those particularly at risk include newborns, young children, pregnant women, the elderly and those with a compromised immune system or existing chronic illness.
-Those who have had surgery are also at more risk of sepsis.
+Those particularly at risk include the very young or old, pregnant women, those with a compromised immune system or existing chronic illness – eg diabetes mellitus – and those who have had recent invasive procedures or surgery.

 Not only can sepsis result in significant physical disability and death, but it can also result in the even lesser-known post-sepsis syndrome, in which patients can experience weakness, malaise, pain, anxiety, poor sleep and concentration.
-Those who are admitted to intensive care are more at risk of this syndrome.
+Up to 50% of sepsis survivors are affected and those admitted to intensive care are more at risk of this syndrome.